FAQ: Frequently Asked Questions

 AC Motors (3-Phase and Single-Phase) Stator Rewind Prices Include:

-DC Armature Rewind Prices for Standard Shunt Wound DC Motors Include:
+DC Armature Rewind Prices for Standard Shunt Wound and Permanent Magnet DC Motors Include:

 Our prices are for "complete apparatus received", deduct 15% for "armature only received".
 Turn and Undercut Commutator and Dynamic Balancing are not included in our rewind prices.